influxdata/flux/docs/SPEC.md

 ##### lastIndex

-Returns the index of the last instance of substr in s, or -1 if substr is not present in v.
+Returns the index of the last instance of substr in v, or -1 if substr is not present in v.

-Example: `lastIndex(v: "go gopher", t: "go")` returns int `3`.
+Example: `lastIndex(v: "go gopher", substr: "go")` returns int `3`.

 ##### lastIndexAny

 Returns the index of the last instance of any value from chars in v, or -1 if no value from chars is present in v.

-Example: `lastIndexAny(v: "go gopher", t: "go")` returns int `4`.
+Example: `lastIndexAny(v: "go gopher", substr: "go")` returns int `4`.

 ##### strlen